-While Edgar Winter wrote and recorded many classic sounding blues and rock songs, he also had an incredible knack for soulful pop oriented songs.
-The reason behind the release of these pop nuggets was none other than the band’s guitarists Dan Hartman.
-The great songwriter, singer and guitarist was responsible for so many of the great tracks the Edgar Winter Group released.
-Dan Hartman would also have a mega smash hit of his own later one on with the number one single “Instant Replay.”
+While Edgar Winter wrote and recorded many classic-sounding blues and rock songs, he also had an incredible knack for soulful pop-oriented songs.
+The reason behind the release of these pop nuggets was none other than the band’s guitarist Dan Hartman.
+The great songwriter, singer, and guitarist was responsible for so many of the great tracks the Edgar Winter Group released.
+Dan Hartman would also have a mega smash hit of his own later on with the number one single “Instant Replay.”
 The great track “Easy Street,” was also recorded by David Lee Roth of Van Halen for his first solo EP in 1984.

 # 7 – We All Had A Really Good Time

-One of my favorite albums that I ever purchased in the 1970’s was The Edgar Winter Group’s They Only Come Out At Night.
-Every song on the album was great and of course it featured the band’s biggest hit of their career in “Frankenstein.”
-Nonetheless, the song I used to love listening to the most was the great party themed song, “We All Had A Real Good Time.”
+One of my favorite albums that I ever purchased in the 1970s was The Edgar Winter Group’s They Only Come Out At Night.
+Every song on the album was great and of course, it featured the band’s biggest hit of their career in “Frankenstein.”
+Nonetheless, the song I used to love listening to the most was the great party-themed song, “We All Had A Real Good Time.”
 At the point in the song when the music breaks a bit and you can hear some very happy people in the background seeming to have a really good time, it made me yearn to join in.
-It was a happy song, it made me very happy listening to it, and well that just about it.
+It was a happy song, it made me very happy listening to it, and well that’s just about it.

 # 6 – Tell Me In A Whisper